 5.408.2 Universal waste.
 Addition and alteration to a building or tenant space that meet the scoping provision in Section 301.3 for nonresidential additions and alterations, shall require verification that Universal Waste items such as fluorescent lamps and ballast and mercury containing thermostats as well as other California prohibited Universal Waste materials are disposed of properly and are diverted from landfills.
 A list of prohibited Universal Waste material shall be included in the construction documents.
 5.408.3 Excavated soil and land clearing debris.
 100 percent of trees, stumps, rocks and associated vegetation and soils resulting primarily from land clearing shall be reused or recycled.
 Building Maintenance and Operation 5.410.1 Recycling by occupants.
-Provide readily accessible areas that serve the entire building and are identified for the depositing, storage and collection of nonhazardous materials for recycling.
+Provide readily accessible areas that the serve the entire building and are identified for the depositing, storage, and collection of nonhazardous materials for recycling.
 5.410.2 Commissioning.
-For new buildings 10,000 square feet and over, building commissioning shall be included in the design and construction processes of the building project.
-All occupancies projects other than I-occupancies and L-occupancies shall comply with the California Energy Code as prescribed in California Energy Code Section 120.8.
+For new buildings 10,000 square feet and over, building commissioning shall be included in the design and construction processes of the building project to verify that the building systems and components meet the owner's project requirements.
+Commissioning shall be performed in accordance with this section by trained personnel with experience on projects of comparable size and complexity.
 For I-occupancies that are not regulated by OSHPD or for I-occupancies and L-occupancies that are not regulated by the California Energy Code Section 100.0 Scope, all requirements in Sections 5.410.2 through 5.410.2.6 shall apply.
 Commissioning requirements shall include items listed in Section 5.410.2.
 5.410.2.1 Owner's Project Requirements (OPR).
-Documented before the design phase of the project begins the OPR shall include items listed in Section 5.410.4.
+The expectations and requirements of the building appropriate to its phase shall be documented before the design phase of the project begins.
+Documentation shall include items listed in Section 5.410.2.1.
 5.410.2.2 Basis of Design (BOD).
-A written explanation of how the design of the building systems meets the OPR shall be completed at the design phase of the building project and updated periodically to cover the systems listed in Section 5.410.2.2.
+A written explanation of how the design of the building systems meets the OPR shall be completed at the design phase of the building project.
+The Basis of Design document shall cover the items listed in Section 5.410.2.2.
 5.410.2.3 Commissioning plan.
-A commissioning plan describing how the project will be commissioned shall be started during the design phase of the building project and shall include items listed in Section 5.410.2.3.
+Prior to permit issuance a commissioning plan shall be completed to document how the project will be commissioned.
+The plan shall include items listed in Section 5.410.2.3.
 5.410.2.4 Functional performance testing.
-Functional performance testing shall demonstrate the correct installation and operation of each component, system and system-to-system interface in accordance with the approved plans and specifications.
+Functional performance testing shall demonstrate the correct installation and operation of each component, system, and system-to-system interface in accordance with the approved plans and specifications.
 5.410.2.5 Documentation and training.
 A Systems manual and systems operations training are required.
 5.410.2.5.1 Systems manual.
-The systems manual shall be delivered to the building owner or representative and facilities operator and shall include the items listed in Section 5.410.2.5.1.
+Documentation of the operational aspects of the building shall be delivered to the building owner or representative and facilities operator and shall include the items listed in Section 5.410.2.5.1.
 5.410.2.5.2 Systems operations training.
-The training of the appropriate maintenance staff for each equipment type and/or system shall include items listed in Section 5.410.2.5.2.
+A program for training of the appropriate maintenance staff for each equipment type and/or system shall be developed and include items listed in Section 5.410.2.5.2.
 5.410.2.6 Commissioning report.
-A complete report of commissioning process activities undertaken through the design, construction and reporting recommendations for post-construction phases of the building project shall be completed and provided to the owner or representative.
+A report of commissioning process activities undertaken through the design and construction phases of the building project shall be completed and provided to the owner or representative.